Pontiac GTO: FIA Homologation

-The name, GTO, was DeLorean's idea, inspired by the iconic Ferrari 250 GTO.
-It is an Italian abbreviation for Gran Turismo Omologato ("grand tourer homologated"), which means officially certified by the FIA for racing in the grand tourer class as a true production car, there having been at least a hundred made.
+The name, GTO was inspired by the Ferrari 250 GTO.
+The moniker is an Italian abbreviation for Gran Turismo Omologato ("grand tourer homologated"), designating being certified by the FIA for racing in the grand tourer class as a production car with at least a hundred units made.

-Unusually for such a Detroit marketing ploy, a conscientious Pontiac employee actually had the car homologated by the FIA in 1964, so that it was indeed possible for the GTO to compete in European sports car racing.
+Unusually for such a Detroit marketing ploy, a Pontiac employee had the car homologated by the FIA in 1964, so that it was indeed possible for the GTO to compete in European sports car racing.